Deux-Montagnes line: Projects before conversion

-Under the Réseau express métropolitain project, the Deux-Montagnes line is being converted to driverless light metro operation and extended past Downtown and over the St-Lawrence to Brossard; two southwest branches will also be added, to Montreal-Pierre Eliott Trudeau International Airport and to Sainte-Anne-de-Bellevue.
+Under the Réseau express métropolitain project, the Deux-Montagnes line was converted to driverless light metro operation and extended past Downtown and over the St-Lawrence to Brossard; two southwest branches were also added, to Montreal-Pierre Eliott Trudeau International Airport and to Sainte-Anne-de-Bellevue.
 To prepare for the project, service between Bois-Franc and Central Station was ended on May 11, 2020.
-On December 31, 2020, the rest of the Deux-Montagnes line closed permanently in favour of REM service which will operate along the same route.
+On December 31, 2020, the rest of the Deux-Montagnes line closed permanently, six months earlier than previously anticipated due to losing more than 90% of its ridership because of the forced transfer and the COVID-19 pandemic.

 List of stations

 The following stations were on the Deux-Montagnes line.
 All of these stations have been refurbished for Réseau express métropolitain service following the Deux-Montagnes line's closure.

 Geography

 The Deux-Montagnes line used the former CN Deux-Montagnes Subdivision between mile 0.8 (Central Station) and 19.4 (Deux-Montagnes).
-The RTM now owns it.
+The RTM owned it from 2017 to 2020.

 The line ran through the Mount Royal Tunnel, to connect downtown Montreal, to the north side rail subdivision.